-Away from the well-established institutions of Tromso’s culinary scene, such as Emma’s and Mathallen, Barbus Bistro deserves more attention.
+Away from the well-established institutions of Tromso’s culinary scene, Barbus Bistro deserves more attention.
 It's a very modern gastronomic experience, with a superbly crafted menu showcasing the finest in Nordic cuisine.
 We particularly recommend the mussels, which come accompanied by a shrimp broth, dill, fennel, and a generous serving of bread.
 You can also expect a delightfully warm and welcoming service, with the staff more than happy to chat and explain the restaurant's philosophy in delivering simple, personally crafted dishes.
-Indeed, further highlights include ox cheeks with mashed root vegetables, reindeer with celery root puree, and pan-fired cod with Jerusalem artichoke puree.
-Be sure to cap it all off with a delicious sea-buckthorn berry sorbet.
-Throughout, the chefs have complete freedom over the menu, but also listen to the front-of-house team.
-It's this culture of innovation that's made Bardus a hit with both locals and tourists alike.

 Bardus Bistro, Tromso

 For a combination of lovingly prepared, homely food and an all-round elegant dining experience, head to Emma’s Dream Kitchen.
-One of Tromso’s dining highlights, this is a restaurant that is all about honest, authentic food.
-The menu is skewed towards largely traditional Norwegian classics – the dried cod is delicious ¬– peppered with the occasional French classic; expect crème brûlée for dessert and French style furnishings that make dining here a wonderfully cosy affair.
+One of Tromso’s dining highlights, it’s all about honest food, skewed towards traditional Norwegian favourites with a sprinkling of French classics.
+In short, the dried cod is as delicious as the crème brûlée, and the Gallic furnishings make dining here a wonderfully cosy affair.
+Found below the main restaurant, its sister kitchen – Emma’s UNDER – is also ideal for something less formal.
+The locally sourced fish au gratin is fantastic.

 Emma’s Dream Kitchen, Tromso